Skip to content

 Args:

-target_dir_path (str): The target directory where images will be saved.
+target_dir_path (`str`): Target directory path where images will be

 Examples: